-Corporation A and B form Partnership Z as equal partners (each owning 50%).
-Corporation C bought its interest (50%) in Partnership Z solely from Corporation A. Corporation C does business in the Metro district in addition to its ownership percentage in Partnership Z. Corporation C sells its interest in Partnership Z three years later.
-Corporation C can include its stepped-up basis in determining the reportable gain from the sale of the interest in Partnership Z when determining Metro taxable income because Partnership Z did not get to claim any of the additional depreciation from Corporation C's stepped-up basis.
+Corporation A and B form Partnership X as equal partners (each owning 50%).
+Corporation C bought its interest (50%) in Partnership X solely from Corporation A. Corporation C does business in the Metro district in addition to its ownership percentage of Partnership X. Corporation C sells its interest in Partnership X three years later.
+Corporation C can include its stepped-up basis in determining the reportable gain from the sale of the interest in Partnership X when determining Metro taxable income because Partnership X did not get to claim any of the additional depreciation from Corporation C's stepped up basis.